The infinitesimal index: Abstract

 \section{Abstract}

-In this note, we study an invariant associated to the zeros of the moment map generated by an action form, the {\em infinitesimal index}.
-This construction will be used to study the compactly supported equivariant cohomology of the zeros of the moment map and to give formulas for the multiplicity index map of a transversally elliptic operator.
+In this note, we study an invariant associated to the zeroes of the moment map generated by an action form, the {\em infinitesimal index}.
+This construction will be used to study the compactly supported equivariant cohomology of the zeroes of the moment map and to give formulas for the multiplicity index map of a transversally elliptic operator.